ananyan/ananyan.github.io/_posts/2020-05-27-reflectiononyearone.md

 It's been a pretty eventful 12 months to say the least, so I thought I would take some time to document it and write down some thoughts.

-## An Approximate Timeline of the Last Year (low quality drawings included just for fun)
+## An Approximate Timeline of the Last Year
 - Submit bachelor's thesis just in time to graduate from MIT with a degree in mechanical engineering.
 - Spend the summer working, traveling, and relaxing at the corner of Germany, Switzerland, and France.
 Float down the Rhine with a fish bag a couple of times.